marc1fino/Non-Physic-Arduino-Connection/README.md

 ## Usage

-- This system leverages Python to retrieve data from the ESP32 and logs it into a log file (`logs.txt`).
+- This system **leverages Python** to retrieve data from the **ESP32** and logs it into a log file (`logs.txt`).
-- Subsequently, the Arduino UNO R3 reads the data from this log file and processes it accordingly.
+- Subsequently, the **Arduino UNO R3** reads the data from this log file and processes it accordingly.

-- In the provided example code, the ESP32 scans for available networks and logs the data.
+- In the provided example code, the **ESP32 scans for available networks** and logs the data.
-- The Arduino UNO R3 then reads this data, and if it detects any network information, it activates the integrated LED.
+- The **Arduino UNO R3** then reads this data, and if it detects any network information, it **activates the integrated LED**.

-- This is a basic demonstration, but the concept can be extended to more complex projects.
+- This is a **basic demonstration**, but the concept can be extended to more **complex projects**.
-- Essentially, it simulates a physical connection between the two boards without them being physically or wirelessly connected.
+- Essentially, it simulates a **physical connection** between the two boards without them being physically or wirelessly connected.
-- You can adapt this system to work with any boards and integrate it into any of your projects.
+- You can adapt this system to work with **any boards** and integrate it into any of your projects.